Theophilus (crater): Description

 The rim of Theophilus has a wide, terraced inner surface that shows indications of landslips.
-It is 4200 metres deep with massive walls and has broken into a second formation, Cyrillus.
+British astronomer T. W. Webb called this "the deepest of all visible craters".
+It is 4,200 metres deep with massive walls and has broken into a second formation, Cyrillus.
 It was created during the Eratosthenian period, from 3.2 to 1.1 billion years ago.
 It has an imposing central mountain, 1,400 metres high, with four summits.

 The floor of the crater is relatively flat, and it has a large, triple-peaked central mountain that climbs to a height of about 2 kilometres above the floor.
 The western peak is designated Psi (ψ), the eastern Phi (φ), and the northern peak is Alpha (α) Theophilus.
 The western slopes of this ridge are wider and more irregular, whereas the peaks descend more sharply to the floor on the northern and western faces.
+Anorthosite with a very low mafic abundance and the infrared spectrum of pure crystalline plagioclase have been detected in these peaks.

 The Apollo 16 mission collected several pieces of basalt that are believed to be ejecta from the formation of Theophilus.